Yasmani Grandal Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.
+- The Mets' 4.41 team ERA ranks 19th across all league pitching staffs.

-- In his most recent time out on Friday, July 7 against the Arizona Diamondbacks, the right-hander went eight scoreless innings while surrendering three hits.
+- The right-hander's last time out came on Friday against the Los Angeles Dodgers, when he went five innings, surrendering three earned runs while giving up two hits.

-- The 36-year-old has a 5.16 ERA and 6.3 strikeouts per nine innings across 12 games this season, while giving up a batting average of .255 to opposing hitters.
+- The 40-year-old has amassed a 3.72 ERA and 7.6 strikeouts per nine innings in 13 games this season, while giving up a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.